Spatial mixing and the random-cluster dynamics on lattices: FK dynamics from random phase initializations near criticality

 \subsection{Acknowledgements}

-R.G.\ thanks the Miller Institute for Basic Research in Science for its support.
+The authors thank the anonymous referees for their careful readings and helpful suggestions.
+R.G.\ acknowledges the support of NSF DMS-2246780 and the Miller Institute for Basic Research in Science.
 The research of A.S.\ is supported in part by NSF grant CCF-1815328.
 Part of this work was done while A.S.\ was visiting EPFL, Switzerland.